openebs/openebs/k8s/charts/openebs/README.md

 ## Configuration

-The following tables lists the configurable parameters of the CockroachDB chart and their default values.
+The following tables lists the configurable parameters of the OpenEBS chart and their default values.

 | Parameter               | Description                        | Default                                                    |
 | ----------------------- | ---------------------------------- | ---------------------------------------------------------- |